derektypist/technical-documentation-page/README.md

 This project is about computing documentation for careers and interests in computing.
 Users can select a computing topic (e.g. JavaScript) via the navigation menu.
 Further links (e.g. w3schools.com) are provided in the references section.
 Also available in CSS3, JavaScript, Bootstrap, Python, GitHub and Groups.

+In CSS3, JavaScript, Bootstrap and Python links to GitHub Repositories are provided.
+In GitHub, links to GitHub Pages are provided.
+In Groups and References, links to other websites (e.g. British Computer Society) are provided.

 Information Architecture of the Computing Documentation.
 It is structured into

     Introduction